 Specialist Disability Accomodation (SDA) Design Standards

-For accommodation to be suitable for SDA participants, it must comply with certain standards and characteristics that meet participants’ needs and the nature of their disability.
+SDA design to be suitable for SDA participants, it must comply with certain standards and characteristics that meet participants’ needs and the nature of their disability.

-The SDA design standards released on October 25th 2019 supersede the Livable Housing Design guidelines that the SDA has been based on until now.
+The standards released on October 25th 2019 supersede the Livable Housing Design guidelines that the SDA has been based on until now.
 The release of the standards mean that from the 1st of July 2021, all applications to enrol a dwelling for SDA are required to include a certificate from an Accredited SDA Assessor.
 SDA assessors will as a part of the certification process, nominate the Design Category the dwelling satisfies based on the Design Standards.

 - Improved Liveability